sphinx-doc/sphinx/doc/tutorial/index.rst

-Now to render it with the new content, you can use the ``sphinx-build`` command as before, or leverage the convenience script as follows.
+Now to render it with the new content, you can use the ``sphinx-build`` command as before, or leverage the convenience script as follows:

 .. code-block:: bash